Kazakhstan is in chaos. Here’s why the West should be watching.

 — Ariel Cohen, nonresident senior fellow at the Atlantic Council’s Eurasia Center

-The Kazakh leadership is out of touch with its people, but this isn’t a super authoritarian state like Belarus.
-So far there hasn’t been massive violence like there was in Minsk.
+The Kazakh leadership is out of touch with its people.
 The Kazakh government tried to dispel the protests by reducing fuel prices and offering this and that, but they’ve been too slow to pacify the protesters.

 — Melinda Haring

 The situation is critical.
 Airports and important government offices are seized by protesters.
 There is a report that the military is not sure about the loyalty of the forces to the government.
-President Tokayev has called in security forces from the Collective Security Treaty Organization (CSTO)—which means Russia and Belarus.
+President Tokayev has called in security forces from the CSTO—which means Russia and Belarus.

 — Ariel Cohen

-Note: This post was updated on January 6, 2021.